 In 1980, Betsy Hoke was appointed Head of School and in 1983 she purchased the school from the Andrews.
-Betsy expanded its offerings to include a co-educational program that served preschool – eighth grade students at two campuses.
+Betsy expanded the school’s offerings to include a co-educational program that served preschool to eighth-grade students at two campuses.
 Classes are still held in renovated sections of the original Hoke home, reminding students, parents, faculty and staff alike of our rich history.
-When you visit our Troutdale campus, ask to hear the story about our “secret” swimming pool.
+When you visit our Troutdale campus, ask to hear the story of our “hidden” swimming pool.

 Under Betsy Hoke’s direction in 2005, Montessori School of Evergreen transitioned to a nonprofit organization, and is now governed by a Board of Trustees (BOT).
 Together, the BOT and Betsy conducted a successful Capital Campaign to build a gym/theater facility, which is used every day!

-The school serves children and their families from as far away as Idaho Springs, Pine, Bailey, Golden, Boulder and Lakewood.
+The school serves children and their families from as far away as Silver Plume, Idaho Springs, Pine, Bailey, Golden, Boulder and Lakewood.
 We are accredited by the Association of Colorado Independent Schools (ACIS) and the American Montessori Society (AMS).
-MSE is a member of the National Association of Independent Schools (NAIS).
+MSE is a member of the National Association of Independent Schools (NAIS) through its ACIS accreditation.